marcopolox/CIAMDemoApp/README.md

 # Welcome to Okta for CIAM demo app

-> Demo web application running on NodeJS that showcases (a subset of) Okta's capabilities in the world of CIAM (Customer Identity and Access Management)
+> Web application running on NodeJS that showcases (a subset of) Okta's capabilities in the world of CIAM (Customer Identity and Access Management)

 ## Overview